arnaud-dezandee/apigee-hybrid-vmware/01-gcp-tunnel/README.md

 ## Networking, VPN Tunnel

 The subnet that will host all VMs inside the VMware datacenter needs to talk to Google APIs for Anthos and Apigee management plane.
-Thoses communications are routed through a site-to-site IPsec VPN between Google Cloud and the on-prem DC.
+Traffic is routed through a site-to-site IPsec VPN between Google Cloud and the on-prem DC.

 This is achieved with the combination of those 3 items:
 * GCP subnet with [Private Google Access](https://cloud.google.com/vpc/docs/private-google-access)